 The Benjamin Bunnies Room

-The Benjamin Bunnies room is a large carpeted area with a smaller messy activity area with a non-slip safety flooring.
-The room is well resourced with low level tables and chairs for this age of children and low level open play boxes to allow the children to select their resources.
+The Benjamin Bunnies room is a large carpeted area with a slightly smaller messy activity area with a non-slip safety flooring.
+The room is well resourced with low level tables and chairs for this age of children and low-level resources for them to select from.
 There is a soft, snuggly area with cushions and a tepee for books and quiet times.
-A home corner for early role-play activities and the walls are covered in photographs showing the children at play inside and outside of the building.
+A home corner for early role-play activities which includes fresh vegetables for the children to explore each week and recycled authentic resources.

-The messy area is equipped with low level sand and water trays along with a low level table and chairs for mark making and malleable play.
-The creative trolley is open and has photographs of all of the available resources for the children to select from.
+The messy area is equipped with low level sand and water play along with a low-level table and chairs for mark making and malleable play.

-Within this room we now start to follow the nursery routine a copy of which is available on the web site and also displayed within each room.
+Within this room we follow the children’s individual routine to begin with and then the children slowly adapt to follow the nursery routine a copy of which is available on the web site and displayed within each room.

-The children in the room have drinking water in labelled tippee cups available all day, the also have milk or water at snack and meal times.
+The children in the room have drinking water in labelled tippee cups available all day, they also have milk or water at snack and meal times.

-As a nursery it is our policy to provide all milk and formula for the children in our setting, all feeding utensils and bottles are steam sterilised every day and the team are scrupulous regarding hygiene.
+As a nursery it is our policy to provide all milk (formula for under 1’s) for the children in our setting, all feeding utensils and bottles are steam sterilised every day and the team are scrupulous regarding hygiene.
 All of the team are qualified with Food Hygiene and as a business we score 5 out of 5 with the local Environmental Health Team.

 If you are breast feeding your child you can provide us with your bottles each morning for us to keep refrigerated until your baby is ready for their feed.

 Our nursery provides your child with all their meals for the day.
-All food is prepared and cooked on the premises by one of our two cooks, who have both worked at the setting since 2002!
+All food is prepared and cooked on the premises by one of our two cooks, one of which has worked at the setting since 2002!